rubenschagas/rubenschagas/README.md

 I am eager to contribute actively to various projects, repositories, and community initiatives.
 </p>

-- 🌱 I am currently learning **hard skills such as Azure DevOps, Git OneFlow, Gimp as well as installing my own home cloud based on both Raspberry Pi and Orange Pi**, along with some **soft skills** too. :)
+- 🌱 I am currently learning **hard skills such as Azure DevOps, Git OneFlow, Kubernetes, Gimp, Raspberry Pi 5 and
+- Orange Pi 5, as well as installing my own home cloud based on both these architectures**, along with some
+- **soft skills** too. :)

 - 👨‍💻 All of my projects are available at [https://github.com/rubenschagas?tab=repositories](https://github.com/rubenschagas?tab=repositories)

-- 💬 Ask me about **Ansible, Cypress, Docker, Linux, Regex, etc**.
+- 💬 Ask me about **Ansible, Docker, Linux, Regex, Cypress, etc**.

 - ⚡ Fun facts: I'm a fan of 3D printing; Ancient civilizations and geography researcher; lover of sports: hiking, mountain, bushcraft, and mountain biking; cat friendly and committed to social work.